The format is similar to Google's search format. Each line is called a filter, and a filter can contain one or more keywords (separated by a space).

 You can match keywords exactly and skip word boundary logic by putting them in backticks (`).
 Matching is still case insensitive.
 This behaviour is similar to what you would expect from a text editor search.

 Apply word boundary logic only to the beginning of a word by using the * operator.
 The * operator cannot be used in the middle or beginning of a word.
+When used in double quotes the * operator may only be used at the end.

 |"good plug*"||good plugins|